heckman/book-of-integrals/README.md

 # Book of Integrals

-Solutions to some common integrals---a study aid for MATH 110B-Calculus II at CCSF.
+Solutions to some common integrals—a study aid for MATH 110B-Calculus II at CCSF.

 The integrals are numbered corresponding to the reference pages of Stewart's Calculus Early transcendentals, 8th edition.